-1.0 Applicability of Previous Sections: As stated in the Definitions Section, Part-Time Academic Instructors are not full-time Faculty members.
-Nevertheless, the Parties agree that, in addition to the articles in Section 1 of this Agreement for which Part-Time Instructors are eligible and as well as all of the regulations governing the instruction of academic courses approved by Senate, the sub-section on Academic Freedom, Section 2.0: 2.0-2.6, also applies to Part-Time Academic Instructors.
-Articles in Section 1 that are not applicable to Part-Time Academic Instructors include Leave for Political Candidates
+1.0 Applicability of Previous Sections

-- [1.12], Tuition Benefit for Members [1.17.1], Tuition Benefit for Spouse [1.17.3], Tuition Benefit for Children [1.17.2], Study Leave [1.11], and all University Group Benefits [1.16]. - 2.1 The Parties recognize that Part-Time Academic Instructors are an integral part of the delivery of the curriculum at the University.
+- As stated in the Definitions Section, Part-Time Academic Instructors are not full-time Faculty members.
+Nevertheless, the Parties agree that, in addition to the articles in Section 1 of this Agreement for which Part-Time Instructors are eligible and as well as all of the regulations governing the instruction of academic courses approved by Senate, the sub-section on Academic Freedom, 1.5.1, and Section 2, Articles 2.0 2.6, also apply to Part-Time Academic Instructors.
+Articles in Section 1 that are not applicable to Part-Time Academic Instructors include Leave for Political Candidates [1.12], Tuition Benefit for Spouses and Dependent Children [1.17.2], Study Leave [1.11], and University Group Benefits [1.16] (with the exception of Healthcare Spending Account [1.16.7]). - 2.0 The Parties recognize that Part-Time Academic Instructors are an integral part of the delivery of the curriculum at the University.
 The terms and conditions of employment applicable to Part-Time Academic Instructors shall be as defined in the clauses listed below.

-2.2 Part-Time Academic Instructors
+2.1 Part-Time Academic Instructors

-- a) A Part-Time Academic Instructor means a person who is not a Faculty member and who has full or joint responsibility for teaching one (1) or more credit courses, and is remunerated on a per course basis. - b) Part-Time Academic Instructors may teach up to two (2) three credit courses per term, intersession or summer session.
+- 2.1.1 A Part-Time Academic Instructor means a person who is not a Faculty member and who has full or joint responsibility for teaching one (1) or more credit courses and is remunerated on a per course basis. - 2.1.2 Part-Time Academic Instructors may teach up to two (2) three credit courses per term, intersession, or summer session.

-2.3 Posting of Part-Time Positions
+2.2 Posting of Part-Time Positions